onboarding-examples-sonarqube/sqc-autocreate-project/README.md

 ## Features

-- Lists available GitHub repositories that can be added to SonarQube Cloud
+- Lists available repositories that can be added to SonarQube Cloud Organization
-- Allows filtering repositories by name using case-insensitive matching
+- Allows adding specific repositories by filtering by label
 - Supports automatic skipping of repositories already added to SonarQube Cloud
 - Provides options for automated or interactive selection of repositories
 - Can export repository information to a JSON file for reference